JeongsooWon/MeTel/README.md

 Input format
 -------
 For MeTel.py input, a text file is prepared in the following format, constituting a union set of the somatic mutation profiles from two samples.
+Examples of input file is shown in "INPUT" directory.
 + 1st column: Sample ID
 + 2nd column: Gene
 + 3rd column: HGVSc